CPTPP partner: Malaysia

 - builders’ joinery and wood carpentry (tariffs of 20% will be eliminated upon entry into force)

-- newsprint (tariffs of 10% will be eliminated within five years)
+- newsprint (tariffs of 10% will be eliminated within five years following entry into force)

-- carton boxes and packing containers (tariffs of 25% will be eliminated within two years) and
+- carton boxes and packing containers (tariffs of 25% will be eliminated within two years following entry into force) and

-- plywood and veneer panels (tariffs of up to 40% will be eliminated within five years)
+- plywood and veneer panels (tariffs of up to 40% will be eliminated within five years following entry into force)

 - industrial products:

-- metals and minerals (tariffs of up to 50% will be eliminated within 10 years)
+- metals and minerals (tariffs of up to 50% will be eliminated within 10 years following entry into force)

-- chemicals and plastics (tariffs of up to 50% will be eliminated within 10 years)
+- chemicals and plastics (tariffs of up to 50% will be eliminated within 10 years following entry into force)

-- passenger vehicles (tariffs of up to 30% will be eliminated within 12 years) and
+- passenger vehicles (tariffs of up to 30% will be eliminated within 12 years following entry into force) and

-- industrial machinery (tariffs of up to 30% will be eliminated within 10 years).
+- industrial machinery (tariffs of up to 30% will be eliminated within 10 years following entry into force).

 - To reflect North American sourcing and production patterns, Canada secured a bilateral side letter with Malaysia that establishes an alternate rule of origin for motor vehicles.
-This includes a lower regional value content requirement, allowing Canadian manufacturers to benefit from preferential tariff treatment under the CPTPP.
+This includes a lower regional value content requirement, which will allow Canadian manufacturers to benefit from preferential tariff treatment under the CPTPP.

 - The CPTPP will allow companies to invest with greater confidence in Malaysia, offering protections from discriminatory treatment, and greater predictability and transparency.